Data visualization with Matplotlib

 ax.set_title("some title")

-• The more traditional option mimics MATLAB plotting and uses the pyplot interface (plt carries the global settings):
+• The more traditional option mimics MATLAB plotting and uses the pyplot interface or implicit interface (plt carries the global settings):

 import matplotlib.pyplot as plt